fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 0.4.4
 - *Animations* - Added `.animation()` section - animate tokens and tiles!
 Check out the [documentation](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki/Animations) how to use it!
 - *Effects* - Added official support for tiles in `.atLocation()`, `.moveTowards()`, etc
-- *Effects* - Tweaked how effects getEntry locations when dealing with raw template data
+- *Effects* - Tweaked how effects get locations when dealing with raw template data
 - *Sequencer* - Added `.sequence()` so you can combine multiple sequences into one
 - *Sequencer* - Updated all sample macros to 0.8.x conventions